-Performer Amanda Billing (recently onstage as mankilling minx Roxy Hart in the hit musical Chicago) presents the fourth edition of our summer feature, where screen personalities pick their favourite titles onsite.
-The actor — aka Shortland Street’s Dr Sarah Potts — gets her ticket clipped to go Off the Rails and is charmed by errant dogs, laconic sheep, cheeky kea, Bruno Lawrence, Velvet Dreams and sweet lovers.
-Billing ended up choosing seven clips, adding a warning note that NZ On Screen, “is a wonderful rabbit hole.
+Actor Amanda Billing's Top Five titles on NZ On Screen are a varied selection.
+Billing — who spent a decade playing Shortland Street’s Doctor Sarah Potts — gets her ticket clipped to go Off the Rails, and is charmed by errant dogs, laconic sheep, cheeky kea, Bruno Lawrence, Velvet Dreams and sweet lovers.
+Billing ended up stretching her Top Five to seven clips, adding a warning note that NZ On Screen “is a wonderful rabbit hole.
 Enter with plenty of time up your sleeve.”

 A homage to Dusky Maiden images as well as a playful take on the low art of velvet painting, Sima Urale’s Velvet Dreams provides a tongue-in-cheek exploration of Pacific Island stereotypes.
 Part detective story, part documentary, an unseen narrator goes in search of a painting of a Polynesian princess that he has fallen in love with.
 Along the way he meets artists, fans and critics of the kitsch art genre, as well as the mysterious Gauguin-like figure of Charlie McPhee.
 Made for TVNZ's Work of Art series, Velvet Dreams played in multiple international film festivals.